YOmaann/genimi/README.md

 # genimi
-A way to access Google Gemini API in Emacs.
+A package to access Google Gemini API in Emacs.
 Fetch from the API on emacs.

 # Installation